Introduction to Lucene Document Classification

 - the field content from the Input Document will be compared with the data structures in the index, only related to that field

-- an input field will be analysed accordingly to its own analysis chain, allowing greater flexibility and precision
+- an input field will be analysed according to its analysis chain, allowing greater flexibility and precision

 - an input field can be boosted, to affect more the classification.
-In this way different portions of the input document will have a different relevancy to discover the class of the document.
+In this way, different portions of the input document will have different relevancy to discover the class of the document.

 public interface DocumentClassifier<T>